Anamarie Waite, Car Insurance Writer

 Allowing your car insurance to lapse is considered driving without insurance, and you can face all the legal and financial consequences of driving uninsured.
 You could face hefty fines or have your license and registration suspended, and the next time you go to buy insurance, you’re going to be considered high-risk.

 A lapse in coverage can dramatically raise rates, even if you don’t get into an accident or are convicted of driving uninsured.
-And if the worst-case scenario does happen, you can be held personally liable for all damages in an accident.
+Plus, if the worst-case scenario does happen, you can be held personally liable for all damages in an accident.

 How Auto Insurance Reinstatement Works

-If your car insurance lapsed because you missed the grace period, you may be able to get your policy reinstated.
+If your car insurance lapsed because you missed a payment, you may be able to get your policy reinstated.
 When reinstating, you should be able to pay the past due balance and keep the same policy number, coverage, and insurer that you had before.
 You may have to pay in full for six months or the remainder of your policy period, and you’ll probably have some late fees or policy surcharges.
 In some cases, your insurance company may decide to reinstate your policy with new effective dates, reflecting the days you didn’t have insurance.

 Your chances of reinstatement are pretty good if you’re in good standing with your insurer, but high-risk drivers may have a harder time.
 In fact, many insurance companies have different grace period rules for high-risk policies.
 If you’re already a high-risk driver, paying on time to avoid a lapse in coverage is even more important, since you’re more likely to be dropped or denied coverage.